spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 This package handles various tasks in a queued way via [Laravel Horizon](https://laravel.com/docs/master/horizon).
 If your application doesn't have Horizon installed yet, follow [their installation instructions](https://laravel.com/docs/master/horizon#installation).

+After Horizon is installed, don't forget to set `QUEUE_CONNECTION` in your `.env` file to `redis`.

-After Horizon is installed `config/horizon.php` should have been created in your project.
+`config/horizon.php` should have been created in your project.
 In this config file you must add a block named `mailcoach` to both the `production` and `local` environment.

 ```php
 'environments' => [